LonelyCpp/react-native-youtube-iframe/readme.md

 # React Native Youtube iframe

 A wrapper of the Youtube IFrame player API build for react native.

-A fully web based implementation with access to most APIs provided on the web.
+✅ Works seamlessly on both ios and android platforms
+✅ Does not rely on the native youtube service on android (prevents unexpected crashes, works on phones without the youtube app)
+✅ Uses the webview player which is known to be more stable compared to the native youtube app ✅ Access to a vast API provided through the iframe youtube API ✅ Supports multiple youtube player instances in a single page ✅ Works on modals and overlay components

 ## Prerequisite